 - And Now for Someone Completely Different: You play as him for part of the Aachen level.

-- Family-Unfriendly Death: He shows up during the battle of Hill 493 in a Big Damn Heroes moment, knocking out the Tiger tank, but the tank then blows up his Sherman, and he emerges on fire before dying.
+- Cruel and Unusual Death: He shows up during the battle of Hill 493 in a Big Damn Heroes moment, knocking out the Tiger tank, but the tank then blows up his Sherman, and he emerges on fire before dying.

 - Foreign Cuss Word: Drops "mierda" during a German ambush.